MCC beat Lahore Qalandars by 4 wickets

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The mcc team which is on a four match tour of Lahore to show the world that Pakistan is a country which loves sports and safe for international sporting activities will play another matches one of which a one-dayer at Aitchison College.

-Lahore Qalandars batting first made 135 runs in 20 overs and Mcc banking on Ravi Board and Sami Patel batting skills to reach 136 for six in 19.2 overs.
+LAHORE: Marylebone Cricket Club (MCC) started off their tour of Lahore with a four-wicket win over Lahore Qalandars in a 20-over match on Friday night at Gaddafi Stadium.

-Bopara scored 42 runs from 37 balls, studded with two fours and a six, as MCC chased down a 136-run target with four balls spare.
+Ravi Bopara orchestrated the win for the visitors with a 37-ball 42 — studded with two fours and a six — as MCC chased down a 136-run target with four balls spare.
 He was supported by Samit Patel, who made 31 runs from 25 balls and struck two sixes and a four.

 MCC captain Kumar Sangakkara, batting at number three, scored 25 off 27, hitting three fours.
 Mohammad Faizan returned two for 18 in 2.2 overs and was the pick of the bowlers for Lahore Qalandars.

-The mcc team which is on a four match tour of Lahore to show the world that Pakistan is a country which loves sports and safe for international sporting activities will play another matches one of which a one-dayer at Aitchison College.

-Lahore Qalandars batting first made 135 runs in 20 overs and Mcc banking on Ravi Board and Sami Patel batting skills to reach 136 for six in 19.2 overs.
+LAHORE: Marylebone Cricket Club (MCC) started off their tour of Lahore with a four-wicket win over Lahore Qalandars in a 20-over match on Friday night at Gaddafi Stadium.

-Bopara scored 42 runs from 37 balls, studded with two fours and a six, as MCC chased down a 136-run target with four balls spare.
+Ravi Bopara orchestrated the win for the visitors with a 37-ball 42 — studded with two fours and a six — as MCC chased down a 136-run target with four balls spare.
 He was supported by Samit Patel, who made 31 runs from 25 balls and struck two sixes and a four.

 MCC captain Kumar Sangakkara, batting at number three, scored 25 off 27, hitting three fours.
 Mohammad Faizan returned two for 18 in 2.2 overs and was the pick of the bowlers for Lahore Qalandars.